 Hearing aids alone can be fantastic…but for some, hearing aids alone do not accomplish all of their goals.
 For this reason, accessories are available which work with the hearing aids for specific uses such as TV, landline and cell phone, distance listening, larger groups, etc.

-We will help you identify any additional needs during your Communication Needs Assessment and throughout your journey to better hearing.
+We will help you identify any additional needs during your Functional Hearing Assessment and throughout your journey to better hearing.

 Hearing Aid Accessory Options